Chair of the Board

 John participated in seventy on-site inspection exercises in the UK and overseas at a broad range of military and civil sites for the CWC, BTWC, Ottawa Convention, nuclear disarmament verification and the CTBT.
 In these exercises he played all the key roles such as Chief Inspector, Chief Escort, joint exercise control director, Requesting State Observer and Head of the External Evaluation teams.

 John obtained his PhD (British Attitudes to Nuclear Proliferation 1952-1982) at the University of Edinburgh in 1987.
+Dr Walker was awarded an OBE in the Queen’s Birthday Honours for 2020 for services to British foreign policy.

 Ms Laura Rockwood